-Lucy Stendall is recruiting for a Clinical Research Study Leader in early phase Oncology to join a leading pharmaceutical company at their site based in Welwyn Garden City on a contract basis for 6 months initially.
+Steve Lord is recruiting for a Clinical Research Study Leader in early phase studies to join a leading pharmaceutical company at their site based in Welwyn Garden City on either a permanent or contract basis (6 months initially).

 The main purpose of the role will be to:

 - Lead the cross-functional Study Management Team (SMT).
 In the SMTL role, the SL is responsible for the planning, coordination, communication, motivation and setting the direction of the SMT, including obtaining agreement on study required timelines, budgets, objectives and goal-setting

 - Prepare and manage the budget/financial plan including overall study and site-level costs, collaborating with the respective stakeholders in contract negotiations and preparation, payment schedule and tracking